 When you first learn a new instrument of any kind, you start by learning all the notes.
 You can memorize the musical alphabet, which encompasses the tones on the treble and bass clefs.
 You may remember, for instance, that the notes on the low side spell out the word F-A-C-E. This theory and all that encompasses it is the earliest start of learning to play guitar.

 Once you learn about note order, you will move on to understanding better the chords and melodies that you can create.
-Scales encompass the latter concept.
+For example, you will know how to play bb guitar chord, then you will learn more about the scales, and scales encompass the latter concept.
 These will help you craft new songs, write guitar solos, and help your chord progressions move along effectively.

 Ultimately, when you can play any of the seven scale types below, you will become a better guitar player, and your music will sound more professional.
 You will also have a longer list of skills that you can then use to teach others.